 The gross value of construction works per capita demonstrated a decreasing trend between 2001 and 2006 except the RMAA Works (i.e. repair, maintenance, alteration and addition works) which showed a gradual increase.
-During 2009 to 2011, the output of Civil Works was the major driver to the increase of gross value of construction works per capita.
-The gross value of construction works per capita at Public Construction Sites also showed a rapid increase between 2008 and 2011, which rose from HK\$2,100 in 2008 to HK\$4,985 in 2011.
+During 2009 to 2012, the output of Civil Works was the major driver to the increase of gross value of construction works per The gross value of capita. construction works per capita at Construction Public Sites showed a rapid increase between 2008 and 2012, which rose from HK\$2,100 in 2008 to HK\$6,163 in 2012.

-- Note 1 Gross Value of Construction Works per capita - = Gross value of construction works (Whole Industry / Respective categories or sectors) (at constant (2000) market prices)
+- Note 1 Gross Value of Construction Works per capita

+= Gross value of construction works (Whole Industry / Respective categories or sectors) (at constant (2000) market prices)